billwheatley/developer-efficiency-blog/README.md

 Everything is comparative.
 I wanted to own this website and control its destiny.

-Building Software from complete scratch doesn't sound like how I want to spend my time when plenty of already written things, so that use case is out.
+Building software from complete scratch doesn't sound like how I want to spend my time when plenty of already written things, so that use case is out.

-Using Software as a *Shared* service such as `wordpress.com` or `blogger.com` can limit what you can do giving some amount of control and data up to the website operator which allows them to monetize you and your readers.
+Using Software as a *Shared* Service such as `wordpress.com` or `blogger.com` can limit what you can do giving some amount of control and data up to the website operator which allows them to monetize you and your readers.
 I scratched this use case off.

-`substack.com` is another Software as a *Shared* service, it seems interesting and has subscriber based monetization opportunities.
+`substack.com` is another Software as a *Shared* Service, it seems interesting and has subscriber based monetization opportunities.
 In this model the operator takes a cut of subscription fees you bring in from your loyal readers.
 At this time I don't want to monetize in that manner but it sounds compelling.

 The next pattern to consider is using the WordPress software.
-Word Press is Open Source software and by controlling the blog at the hosting level you open more control to yourself.
+WordPress is Open Source software and by controlling the blog at the hosting level you open more control to yourself.
 There are many patterns to host this, a popular way is to get a hosting service that sets up the entire stack for you but gives you the control to configure, access backend components and change the service as you see fit.
 This is an extremely popular choice on the internet and my second choice behind a "Jekyll blog".

-All of these options fell short, the following sections explain why a Jekyll blog attracted me.
+The following sections explain why a Jekyll blog attracted me.

 ### My Developer Background

-Anyone wanting to putt together a Jekyll blog is likely going to require a developer background.
-There are many ways to do it and Jekyll itself is just one of many components to having a running blog at the end.
+Anyone wanting to put together a Jekyll blog is likely going to require a developer background.
+There are many ways to do it and Jekyll itself is just one of many components to having a running blog.

 This type of thing is what I done professionally so it so easy for me.
-You end up treating the blog article like building enterprise software which to me offers a number of advantages you don't get on any of the above options.
+I end up treating the blog article like building enterprise software which to me offers a number of advantages I don't get on any of the above options.

 ### Familiarity